dknappettmsft/learn/infrastructure-as-a-service-in-azure-stack/virtual-machines-in-azure-stack/different-virtual-machine-types-in-microsoft-azure-stack.md

 **Note:** As an Azure Stack Cloud Operator, you cannot create your own sizes of virtual machines or adjust the predetermined sizes.
 This is to ensure consistency with Azure.

-When you deploy virtual machines in Azure Stack, several different components are involved in the deployment process as shown on the following slide.
+When you deploy virtual machines in Azure Stack, several different components are involved in the deployment process.
 Because Microsoft has developed Azure Stack using a microservices architecture, each component undertakes its task and reports back to the controller.
+These are listed below:

-- Compute Resource Provider Tenant Resources.
-Each virtual machine that is deployed must have a storage account and a virtual network.
+- **Compute Resource Provider Tenant Resources:** Each virtual machine that is deployed must have a storage account and a virtual network.
 This component checks that the referenced entities exist and that the configuration has all the required properties set.
 It creates a model of the deployment and a sequence of work activities to deploy the virtual machine.

-- Blob Manager.
-This is the component that communicates with the Storage resource provider to convert the Blob URL from the Storage Account, to an SMB path that you can use with Hyper-V because Hyper-V cannot use a URL for its storage path.
+- **Blob Manager.:** This is the component that communicates with the Storage resource provider to convert the Blob URL from the Storage Account, to an SMB path that you can use with Hyper-V because Hyper-V cannot use a URL for its storage path.

-- Network Manager.
-This component communicates with the Network Resource Provider to create an appropriate network adapter configuration and obtain a MAC address.
+- **Network Manager: This component communicates with the Network Resource Provider to create an appropriate network adapter configuration and obtain a MAC address.

-- Compute Controller.
-This component instructs Hyper-V to create the virtual machine and is also responsible for any edits to a virtual machine.
+- **Compute Controller:** This component instructs Hyper-V to create the virtual machine and is also responsible for any edits to a virtual machine.

-- Placement Manager.
-This communicates with the Cluster Manager component to determine where the virtual machine should be deployed.
+- **Placement Manager:** This communicates with the Cluster Manager component to determine where the virtual machine should be deployed.

-- ISO Manager.
-This creates a dedicated ISO for the virtual machine to use during provisioning.
+- **ISO Manager:** This creates a dedicated ISO for the virtual machine to use during provisioning.
 The unattend.xml file is placed in this ISO to enable specialization of the virtual machine.

-- Diagnostics Manager.
-This is responsible for collecting all the required diagnostic information from the virtual machine, including event logs or boot diagnostics.
+- **Diagnostics Manager:** This is responsible for collecting all the required diagnostic information from the virtual machine, including event logs or boot diagnostics.

-- Cluster Manager.
-This monitors the status of the nodes in Hyper-V to ensure it is aware of their status and can aid the Placement Manager in determining resource location.
+- **Cluster Manager:** This monitors the status of the nodes in Hyper-V to ensure it is aware of their status and can aid the Placement Manager in determining resource location.

-- Topology Manager.
-This maintains a list of all the hosts and clusters that are available to the Computer Resource Provider.
+- **Topology Manager:** This maintains a list of all the hosts and clusters that are available to the Computer Resource Provider.

-- Availability Set Controller.
-This ensures that virtual machines are placed in the correct Azure Stack fabric fault domain.
+- **Availability Set Controller:** This ensures that virtual machines are placed in the correct Azure Stack fabric fault domain.
 This ensures an even distribution of virtual machines in an availability set.